 When you have high-quality, long-term renters in place, who are covering your costs of ownership, you’re not going to want to mess up a good thing.
 When you have long-term tenants in the house, the only reason you would likely want to sell would be to fund a new investment.
 Before selling a property with renters in place, make sure that what you decide to do with the money instead will be just as profitable.
-Great tenants can be hard to come by, so when you have them in your South Bend investment property, it can be best to hold on!
+Great tenants can be hard to come by, so when you have them in your Indiana investment property, it can be best to hold on!

 Signs You Should Flip It